Document Management Software Numbering and Versioning

 Each document control field has a prefix which must be different from all other prefixes.
 This ensures that each document control number is unique across the entire library.
 Auto-generated document control numbers use consecutive numeric values starting from a given initial value and a given number of digits.
 Manually edited numbers can be any alphanumeric strings with a given maximum length.

 Once a document control has been added, FileHold will check through the entire library to ensure this number is not duplicated on any other document.

-In addition to the FileHold automatic version control the software has a feature to allow users to manually generate and control more sophisticated version schemes that reflect the real world of major and minor releases in document Versioning (i.e. A more complex version Control number would be 6.02.001).
+In addition to the system genearted document version control the software has a feature to allow users to manually generate and control more sophisticated version schemes that reflect the real world of major and minor releases in document Versioning (i.e. A more complex version Control number would be 6.02.001 or REVB).

 The version control capability is turned on by the library administrator when creating schemas for documents that might require manual Versioning.

 Versions control numbers are not mandatory.
 They can be assigned when adding a document or checking in a document and can be modified, separately for each document version, at any time.
 By default the version number is carried over from the last version when document is checked in.
-Version numbers don’t have to be unique.
-A version control field can have an optional prefix, but it doesn’t have to be unique.
+Version numbers do not have to be unique.
+A version control field has a mandatory prefix, but it does not have to be unique.